DP3T-HA-go-backend/DP3T-backend/README.md

 This project requires:
  - Go (>= 1.11)
  - `protoc`: Protocol Buffers compiler
- - `protoc-gen-go`: `protoc`'s plugin to generate Go code
+ - `protoc-gen-go`: Plugin for the Protocol Buffers compiler to generate Go code

-To build the services locally, you can use the provided Makefile:
+To build the services in your local environment, you can use the provided
+Makefile:
 ```
 make
 ```